chinmayprele/omega_analysis/code/script/README.md

 These need to be changed before the script can be run here.

 - This script should use `codeml` from PAML in order to find the dN/dS ratio for a sliding window.

+- [ ] Make the code take an entire directory and work on the data in there.